 The right credit card can help you earn more rewards every time you ride with Lyft.
 This guide covers your best options.

 If you charge your Lyft rides to a credit card that doles out points or miles, that’s even better.
-In this guide, we’ll go over the absolute best credit cards to use when you ride with Lyft as well as other ways to maximize your ride-share dollars.
+In this guide, we’ll go over the absolute best Lyft credit cards to use when you ride with Lyft as well as other ways to maximize your rideshare dollars.

-- $300 annual credit travel that applies to most travel purchases, including rides with Lyft
+- $300 annual travel credit (applies to Lyft rides)

 - $550 annual fee

-Chase Sapphire Preferred® Card: Best for extra value at a lower annual fee
+Chase Sapphire Preferred: Best for extra value at a lower annual fee

-If you’re not ready to shell out $550 per year that the Reserve charges, the Preferred can be a better alternative.
-Plus, it offers a higher sign-up bonus than the Reserve – you’ll get 100,000 points after you spend $4,000 in the first three months (compare with a 60,000-point sign-up bonus if you spend $4,000 in first three months on the Reserve).
+If you’re not ready to shell out the $550 per year that the Reserve charges, the Preferred is the perfect alternative.
+Plus, it offers a higher sign-up bonus than the Reserve – you’ll get 80,000 points after you spend $4,000 in the first three months.

 - $95 annual fee